StephenCleary/blog-stephencleary-dotcom/blog/_posts/2012-12-06-dont-block-in-asynchronous-code.md

 ---
 layout: post
 title: "Don't Block in Asynchronous Code"
-tags: ["async", ".NET"]
 ---

-One of my most famous blog posts is [Don't Block on Asynchronous Code](http://blog.stephencleary.com/2012/07/dont-block-on-async-code.html), which took an in-depth look at how a synchronous method could deadlock if it blocked on asynchronous code (e.g., using `Task.Wait` or `Task.Result`).
+One of my most famous blog posts is [Don't Block on Asynchronous Code]({% post_url 2012-07-12-dont-block-on-async-code %}), which took an in-depth look at how a synchronous method could deadlock if it blocked on asynchronous code (e.g., using `Task.Wait` or `Task.Result`).
 This is a fairly common beginner's mistake.